 Tutorial, Thesis, and Colloquia

 Every semester students engaging in tutorial and thesis work are required to participate in at least one colloquium, during which they are called on to summarize the problems and progress of their work.
-These colloquia are extremely useful and are open to lower class Honors Program students, who learn a great deal about the process from attending.
+These colloquia are extremely useful and are open to all Honors College students, who learn a great deal about the process from attending.

 The semester before a student registers for the tutorial is a good time to attend at least one colloquium.
 These are informal presentations, and the audience is welcome to ask questions.
 Faculty advisors and readers are also encouraged to attend, both to learn more about the process and to lend support to the students they are mentoring.
 Students should invite their advisors.
-All students must present one colloquium discussion of their projects during each of the two semesters they are engaged in tutorial and thesis.
-Students register as presenters in the Honors office, and they should be prepared to speak for about 15 minutes.
+All students must present one colloquium discussion on their projects during each of the two semesters they are engaged in the tutorial and thesis process.
 There is usually a choice of three or four colloquium dates per semester.

 Discussing the project with other students is most often a great reward and relief.
 It allows for a sharing of ideas and anxieties, bringing an important sense of closure to projects that have been the focus of serious, time-consuming thought.
 The colloquia are usually very exciting for the audience as well as the presenters, bringing the group together in an intense, mutually educational experience.